MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-large-models.md

 - **Push datasets**: Push datasets do not support the large dataset storage format.

 - **Pro isn't supported** - Large datasets are not supported in Pro workspaces.
-If a workspace with the *large dataset storage format* setting is migrated from Premium to Pro, its datasets will fail to load.
+If a workspace is migrated from Premium to Pro, any datasets with the *large dataset storage format* setting, will fail to load.

 - You cannot enable large datasets using the REST APIs.